 WATCHERS OF THE MOON:

-Poetry and Mathematical Physics in the Long Nineteenth Century
+Poetry, Science, and Technology in the Long Nineteenth Century

 Author Index: S